Travel.State.Gov > International Travel > Country Information > Ethiopia International Travel Information

-Border with Kenya: There have been numerous incidents of inter-ethnic conflict reported near the border areas with Kenya, as well as attacks attributed to the Oromia Liberation Front.
+Border with Kenya: There have been numerous incidents of inter-ethnic conflict reported near the border areas with Kenya, as well as attacks attributed to the Oromo Liberation Army (OLA or OLF-Shane).
 Criminal activity in this border area remains a concern.

 Border with South Sudan (Gambella Region): The security situation in the region is volatile.
 Sporadic inter-ethnic clashes are common along the western border area with South Sudan.
-Past tribal conflict between Anyuak, Nuer, and Highlanders also resulted in numerous casualties.
-The number of refugees has significantly increased as conflict within the Republic of South Sudan has intensified.
+Past tribal conflict between Anyuak, Nuer, and Highlanders resulted in numerous casualties.
 As with other border areas, landmines and criminal activity remain a concern.

 Somali Region (eastern Ethiopia): Al-Shabaab maintains a presence in Somali towns near the Ethiopian border, presenting risk of cross-border attacks and kidnapping.
 As with other border areas, landmines and criminal activity remain a concern.
 U.S. government personnel may not take personal trips to the Somali region.